breizhmg/dap-py/a2e/README.md

 ```
 a2e = A2e.A2e()
 ```
 And that's it!
 Setup is complete.
 All future methods will revolve around this `a2e` object.
+Alternatively, the constructor accepts two optional arguments: `cert` and `quiet`.
+The cert argument takes in a cert string.
+The quiet argument when set to `True` disables output.
+Useful for scripting.

 ## Authentication
 Authentication is very simple with this module.
 This module supports both __basic__ and __certificate__ authentication protocols.
 The basic methods do not use a certificate, expire more quickly, and do not support two-factor authentication.
 The other methods in this module will not work without proper authentication.
 When an A2e instance is created, the constructor looks for any existing certificates in `~/.cert` and tries to renews it.
 Alternatively, a certificate can be passed into the constructor:
 ```
 a2e = A2e.A2e(<cert>)
 ```
 If the certificate is valid, it will be renewed and written to the `~/.cert` file.
-Otherwise, use one of the following methods:
+Otherwise, it defaults to basic guest authentication.
+The following are the different authentication methods:

 #### `a2e.setup_guest_auth()`
 Sets up basic authentication for a guest user.
 This is identical to setting up basic authentication with the username and password `guest`.